rpenrose/GildedRose/README.md

 ### Assumptions
 The specification infers (but doesn't explicitly state) that the code should be able to handle multiple variations of each product type, despite the fact that the original code had hard coded values for specific products, e.g. *"Backstage passes to a TAFKAL80ETC concert"*

-In the real world I would validate this requirement with the product owner, but my code assumes that any product beginning with "Backstage passes" or "Conjured"  for example would be a Backstage pass or Conjured item.
+In the real world I would validate this requirement with the product owner, but my code assumes that any product beginning with "Backstage passes" or "Conjured"  for example would be treated as a Backstage pass or Conjured item.
 This change did not break any of the tests.

 ### Things I didn't do
 1. I choose not to use an IOC container for this solution when reflecting on Tom's advice not to over engineer the solution.
 I don't think that the complexity of the code quite warrants an IOC container as the end to end tests are fairly manageable at this point.
 If the code changed further this would have been a consideration.